jakob-grabner/Circle-Progress-View/README.md

 ```

-For more example take a look the example app.
+For more examples take a look at the example app.

-## Add it to you project:
+## Add it to your project:

 Get the latest release from https://jitpack.io/#jakob-grabner/Circle-Progress-View